Skyline High School (Utah): Football

 When the school was first established in 1962, many of the incoming seniors were given the choice of remaining at their old school, Olympus High School, or moving to the new school, Skyline.
 Because most of the seniors chose to remain at Olympus High, the majority of Skyline's 1963 football team was made up of sophomores and juniors.
 The first year was difficult for Skyline, but by the late sixties the football program had improved and had won two state championships in 1967 and 1969.
 Throughout the seventies Skyline's football program continued to be successful and won four state championships in 1970, 1976, 1977, and 1979.
 During this period Skyline was led by head coach Ken Schmidt, who later became the defensive coordinator for the BYU Cougars, and assistant coach Ron Haun.

 In the 1990s, Skyline's football program was led by head coach Roger Dupaix and played once again in the state playoffs.
 In 1999, Skyline football won a fifth consecutive 5A state title and was ranked 24th in the nation by USA Today.
 Overall, the Eagles have been football state champions fourteen times (1967, 1969, 1970, 1976, 1977, 1979, 1990, 1993, 1995, 1996, 1997, 1998, 1999, and 2005).
 In 2005 the team went into the playoffs as the fourth-ranked team in the region, where they rallied to win four straight games, beating rival Brighton High School in the state championship game.

 Skyline's rivals are the Olympus Titans, a rivalry known as one of the state's greatest.
 The two schools play for a traveling trophy known as "The Rock".
 This football-shaped rock is painted the colors of the winning school and is displayed in the school's trophy case until the two teams meet up next.
-Skyline currently leads the series 27-26-1.
+The series is currently tied 27-27-1, with Olympus having a one game advantage on victories in the rivalry game; Skyline has a playoff victory, hence the overall tie.